wisdomgoddy/3rdSemExam/README.md

 **STEP 3**

-We were given this link *https://github.com/microservices-demo/microservices-demo/tree/master* to provision the sockshop microservice application and we'd use the yaml file deploy.
+We were given this link *https://github.com/microservices-demo/microservices-demo/tree/master* to provision the sockshop microservice application and we'd use the yaml file to deploy.

 ![kubectlsockshop](./images/03_kubectlsockshop.png)